-This section of the report sets out information regarding the Company's 'System of Governance'.

-Details of the structure of the Company's administrative, management and supervisory body (defined as including the Board and Board sub-committees) are provided, in addition to the roles, responsibilities and governance of the Company's key functions (defined as the Risk, Compliance, Internal Audit and Actuarial functions).
-Other components of the system of governance are also outlined, including the risk management system and internal control system implemented by the Company.
+This section of the report sets out information regarding the 'System of Governance' in place within the Company.
+Details of the structure of the Company's 'administrative, management and supervisory body' (defined as the Board and Board committees) are provided.
+The roles, responsibilities and governance of the Company's key functions (defined as the Risk, Compliance, Internal Audit and Actuarial functions) are also provided.
+Other components of the system of governance are outlined, including the risk management system and internal control system implemented across the business.